futoin/specs/draft/ftn17_if_database.md

 5. String representation should be used, unless there is a native runtime type which can represent DB type without doubt and side-effects.

+## 2.9.
+Insert ID concept

+As there is no single approach to retrieve last insert ID across popular database implementations, a special convention is required.

+1. For database implementations which do not support select-like query on insert operation, last insert ID must be unconditionally returned as '$id' field on first result row.
+2. For other databases, user is responsible for adding RETURNING, OUTPUT or similar implementation-specific clause.
+3. For neutral QueryBuilder as special method getInsertID(field) is to be used which always ensures '$id' field in response of successful insert operation.

 # 3. Interfaces